YazaKnight/Profile/index.md

         step = step + 1
 ```

-Here's a drawing on the screen that I created using [Python Turtle Graphics package](https://docs.python.org/3/library/turtle.html) (zoom in or open image a new tab to display in better resolution and detail):
+Here's a drawing on the screen that I created using [Python Turtle Graphics package](https://docs.python.org/3/library/turtle.html) (zoom in or open image in a new tab to display in better resolution and detail):

 ![turtle](./assets/img/turtle.png)